 The HbA1C test is a simple yet useful blood test that helps to diagnose and monitor blood glucose control in people suffering from diabetes.
-Also known as glycated haemoglobin or glycosylated haemoglobin, this potential test is an indicator that determines the increase and decrease in blood glucose levels that could have abnormally fluctuated over the last three months.
+Also known as glycated hemoglobin or glycosylated hemoglobin, this potential test is an indicator that determines the increase and decrease in blood glucose levels that could have abnormally fluctuated over the last three months.
 Haemoglobin is a protein located in red blood cells of the body that effectively carries oxygen through the system.
 The levels of HbA1c are directly related to the amount of glucose in the blood.
-By measuring the amount of haemoglobin in the blood with glucose attached (of the last three months’ time) it helps to diagnose pre-pre-diabetes symptoms in people and the status of ongoing diabetes along with the effectiveness of its treatment.
+Measuring the amount of hemoglobin in the blood with glucose attached (of the last three months’ time) helps to diagnose pre-pre-diabetes symptoms in people and the status of ongoing diabetes along with the effectiveness of its treatment.
 Since the red blood cells can survive in the body for up to four months, HbA1C testing can easily find out how much sugar the bloodstream contains over the past three months.
 The HbA1C test is different from the normal blood glucose test because the latter gives information on how much sugar is in the blood at that very moment whereas HbA1C provides an average of three months which becomes ideal in monitoring besides managing this chronic health disorder.

 Also Read: Diabetic Macular Edema: Causes, Symptoms And Treatment